 How to Store

-- This tea leaves should be kept in an airtight container and stored in a cool dark location.
+- These tea leaves should be kept in an airtight container and stored in a cool dark location.
 Your pantry is a great option.
 While jasmine tea has a very long shelf life, it can get stale.

 - Prepared jasmine tea should be covered and refrigerated.